lyraproj/puppet-parser/pn.md

 * Literal: A boolean, integer, float, string, or undef
 * List: An ordered list of nodes
-* Map: An unordered map of string to node associations
+* Map: An ordered map of string to node associations
 * Call: A named list of nodes.

 ### PN represented as Data